Kat Abughazaleh: Political positions

+Abughazaleh identifies as a progressive and a democratic socialist.
 Abughazaleh's platform aligns with the progressive wing of the Democratic Party.
 She favors expanding government support for childcare, universal preschool, and Medicare for All.

 She is a supporter of LGBTQ and transgender rights, as well as the Green New Deal.
 Abughazaleh favors increased regulations on artificial intelligence.

 Abughazaleh is a staunch opponent of Donald Trump, and has spoken out against policies of his first and second presidencies.
 She favors Senator Jon Ossoff's desire to impeach Trump, calling Senate Minority Leader Chuck Schumer's reluctance "cowardice".
-She criticized the Liberation Day tariffs, which she deemed regressive and argued would "affect all of us that aren't billionaires."
-Abughazaleh is against proposed changes to voter registration laws in the Safeguard American Voter Eligibility Act, saying that it would prevent women from exercising their right to vote if they chose to retain their maiden names after marriage.
+She criticized the Liberation Day tariffs, which she deemed regressive and argued would "affect all of us that aren't billionaires".
+Abughazaleh is against proposed changes to voter registration laws in the Safeguard American Voter Eligibility Act, saying that it would prevent women from exercising their right to vote if they chose not to retain their maiden names after marriage.

 Abughazaleh has criticized Israel's role in the Gaza war, saying, "War crimes are a bad thing no matter who commits them.
 No matter who they're being committed against."
 She has called for "the immediate release of all hostages held in Gaza and a permanent ceasefire that sets the stage for peace and reconciliation between Israelis and Palestinians," and aims to strengthen the wording and enforcement of the Leahy Law regarding the U.S.'s alliance with Israel.
 Illinois's 9th congressional district is home to a sizable Jewish population, and some political commentators historically considered it the de facto "Jewish seat" in the Illinois congressional delegation.
 Both Biss and Fine are Jewish.
 Stances on Israel differentiate the contenders; opponents label Abughazaleh "anti-Israel" due to her outspoken criticism of Israel's conduct in the Gaza war.
 According to Jewish Insider, Abughazaleh has used the slogan "from the river to the sea" and described the Netanyahu government as a "genocidal apartheid regime".
-She maintains that "from the river to the sea" unlike "Globalize the intifada", is a peaceful call for freedom and equality, not a call for violence.
-(Note: According to the Associated Press, Palestinian activists say the phrase is a call for peace and equality following decades of Israeli rule in the occupied Palestinian territories, while some Jews see it as a demand for the elimination of the state of Israel.)
+She states that "from the river to the sea" is a peaceful call for freedom and equality, not a call for violence.
+(Note: According to the Associated Press, many pro-Palestinian activists say the phrase is "a call for peace and equality" after decades of Israeli military rule in the occupied Palestinian territories, while many Jews see it as a demand for the destruction of Israel.)